- May 5, 2023

 – Do you feel respected by your management and colleagues?

-– What can be improved in our company?
+– How can we improve our company?

 Cultural Fit in the Hiring Process